How Social Engineers Manipulate People and Why It Works

 This is not the case with everyone, but it’s all about perception.

-One way to prime the stereotype of someone from IT would be writing down everything it comes to your mind related to their behavior and appearance.
+One way to prime the stereotype of someone from IT would be writing down everything that comes to your mind related to their behavior and appearance.

 The key is that the priming works when you have expectations it is going to work.
 You don’t force it; you simply allow that persona to flow into your pretext.
 You know, it helps you on an unconscious level.